5 Stylish Kids’ Haircuts Every Parent Should Know About

-So, what are the popular new hairstyles for kids?
-To find the coolest new haircuts for kids, Fatherly tapped Dana Rywelski, owner of Manhattan children’s hair salon and gift boutique Doodle Doo’s, and Blu, a stylist at NYC’s kids’ salon Milk and Cookies, for advice.
-Firstly, they recommended doing some research and bringing a picture of the haircut you have in mind if you really want the stylist to nail the look.
-That said, if you need some inspiration, they also said that the five haircuts for kids detailed below are excellent places to start.
+So, what are some hairstyles for kids to consider?
+For some expert advice, Fatherly turned to Dana Rywelski, owner of Manhattan children’s hair salon and gift boutique Doodle Doo’s, and Blu, a stylist at NYC’s kids’ salon Milk and Cookies, for advice.
+First off, they recommended doing some research and bringing a picture of the haircut you have in mind if you really want the stylist to nail the look.
+That said, if you need some inspiration, they also said that the five haircuts for kids detailed below are popular places to start.

 Kids’ Hairstyles: The Bob

 The bob is a shorter, above-the-shoulder style, that’s popular with girls right now.
 “It’s a universal hairstyle for adults and kids of all head shapes, hair textures, and types,” says Rywelski.
 “A lot of people are getting them right now, and it doesn’t matter what kind of hair type you have.”

 What it looks like: The hair is cut straight across the bottom slightly above the shoulders and below the chin.
 Bobs can be layered, wavy, or cut in a French style, where the hair sits just above the chin and the bangs are close to the eyebrows.

 What to ask for: After deciding on a length with your child, ask the stylist for a “bob.”
 It’s pretty straightforward.
 Just make sure they have a steady hand and cut in a straight line ⏤ you want the hair to stay at the same length the entire way across.

 What to keep in mind: Rywelski is a fan of the bob but warns that they can take a long time to do, often twice as long as the average cut time at her shop.
 “There’s more technique involved in making them look fabulous,” she says, “They usually take between 30 and 40 minutes.”